sto3014/LRPureRAW/README.md

 ---
 ###  Export Location
-A lot of discussions were around the export location.
-Most of the time, it is wanted to get rid of the exported files and send the processed photos back into the same folder as the original photos.
-As it is not possible to tell DxO PureRAW to do this for you, it must be done by the plug-in itself.
+Often it is wanted to get rid of the exported files and that the processed photos are sent back into the same folder as the original photos.
+As it is not possible to tell DxO PureRAW to do so, it must be done by the plug-in itself.
 1. In the ```PureRAW Original``` preset
    1. Section ```Export location```
       1. Set ```Export to``` to ```Specific folder```